Blueberry Almond Pound Cake

 Gotta love the simple recipe, cursive handwriting and vintage recipe card!

-I switched up the lemon flavoring with almond extract from Nature’s Flavors, then tossed in some fresh blueberries.
+I switched up the lemon flavoring with almond extract, then tossed in some fresh blueberries.

 The result was Meme’s perfect pound cake with a burst of almond & blueberry flavor, so so good!

 - 2 cups sugar